-How easy the product is to control is quite essential for the quality of work produced.
-With the Dremel 4300, the consumer is also getting a pivot light that will allow the user to see more accurately.
+How easy the product is to control is essential for the quality of work produced.
+With the Dremel 4300, the consumer gets a pivot light that will allow the user to see more accurately.
 Both rotary tools have new airflow systems that will help the tools to operate in silence.
 This feature is handy for people that need to run these tools within a quiet environment.
-It is also lovely for consumers who want to use this tool to work on their hobbies in a residential area that does not allow high levels of noise pollution.
+It is also lovely for consumers who want to use this tool to work on their hobbies in a residential area that does not allow high noise pollution.

 Strength of motor

 The strength of the motor determines the range in which the rotations per minute can reach.
 Fortunately, both tools have been made with a similar premium motor that can reach speeds of 5,000 to 35,000 rotations per minute.
 This versatile range is handy when it comes to handling different accessories.
 This means that the number of projects you can undertake has increased significantly.

 The Dremel 4200 rotary tools have been designed with an electronic feedback circuit board.
 This will be able to provide the user with readings as they work.
 This should help improve the tool’s overall maintenance, allowing it to last for a more extended period.

 What could be better?

 For an industrial-grade rotary tool, this cord is only 7 feet, and this may not be long enough to operate comfortably in a busy workspace.

 The manufacturers could have improved the finish of the materials used in the product.

 Both products have in common that they can reach very powerful speeds of up to 35,000 rotations per minute.
 They can vary their rates precisely to allow the consumer to use different accessories for a broader range of projects to become easy to complete.

 Key Differences between Dremel 4300 and Dremel 4200